 Legacy Academy is accredited with the Association of Christian Teachers and Schools (ACTS).
 ACTS provides educational standards which Legacy Academy is required to fulfill in order to provide a quality education for your child.
 Legacy Academy is required to undergo an annual review with ACTS to maintain our accreditation status.

-Bible class is held in the classroom and is the first subject taught daily.
-Bible is taught using the ABEKA and Bob Jones curriculum and supplemental materials as needed.
-Legacy Academy uses the New King James Version of the Bible as the standard throughout all grades.
+Bible class is held daily for grades.
+Bible is taught using Bob Jones curriculum and supplemental materials as needed.
+Legacy Academy uses the New Living Translation version of the Bible as the standard throughout all grades.
 Although teachers may use other versions to emphasize learning, it is important to have a standard version in classrooms for standardized class memorization and grading purposes.

 In Psalm 139:14 it states, “I will praise thee; for I am fearfully and wonderfully made.”
 This scripture is incorporated to teach students to perform physical activities to the best of their ability.
 The instruction is also teaching them to rejoice in who God created them to be and to safeguard the body (temple) that God has blessed them with.
 P.E. is designed to develop skills in each student that provide a basis for future skills and patterns.
 Another goal is to provide a positive learning environment and stress the joy and rewards of physical activity.
 It is also designed to cultivate behaviors that can last a lifetime.